Skip to main content

 This is a demanding but highly rewarding role.
 If you get satisfaction out of helping others, this is a career that allows you to work directly with clients and make a positive difference in their lives.
 Interested?
 Take a look at SkillPointe’s training opportunities and get started!

-Social Services Assistant Training in Your Area
+Find Social Services Assistant Training In Your Area

 Social Work, A.A.